 “People are very negative on Washington and of course anything that emanates from Washington, it seems like,” Cornyn said.
 A year out, like in 2006, that’s a good thing for the minority party.

-This article appears in the Nov.
-3, 2011, edition of National Journal Daily.
+This article appears in the November 3, 2011 edition of NJ Daily.